 Short biographical sketch of Dr. Casey D. Allen

-On the technical side, I have experience in general editing, designing/managing websites, digital photography & editing, video and direct-to-web production, and spatial analysis (GIS & remote sensing, including low altitude, high-resolution applications with a UAV!).
+On the technical side, I have experience in general editing, designing/managing websites, digital photography & editing, video and direct-to-web production, and spatial analysis (remote sensing, including low altitude, high-resolution applications with a UAV!).
 I pride myself on keeping current in New Media endeavors and up-to-date with technological advances as they pertain to my teaching and research, readily incorporating such ideas whenever possible.
 For example, I designed the format and assessments for several online courses at Arizona State University (and also taught a number of them) for a new graduate program.
 At University of Colorado, I created (and teach) the first-ever high-enrollment online general science course, which received rave reviews from students in its inaugural debut (Fall 2009, n=127), and now represents the most popular online science course at the University of Colorado Denver.
 In a similar vein, I no longer use standardized tests of any kind in my classes—even large introductory survey lecture classes.
 My upper division and graduate fare also centers more on doing than lecturing, including local and extended field trips and in-class-based exercises and labs.
 In all instances, I champion non-traditional pedagogies, favoring humanistic and project-based assessments instead.
-I also work hard to incorporate student-driven fieldwork opportunities locally, regionally, and internationally—most recently in the Caribbean, Europe, and Japan.
+I also work hard to incorporate student-driven fieldwork opportunities locally, regionally, and internationally—most recently in the Caribbean, Europe, Japan, and the US Southwest.